ajeydudhe/workflow-lite/README.md

   public List<InputStream> getDefinitions();
 }
 ```

 It just expects the list of streams of UML files having the workflow definitions.
 The [UmlActivityDefinitionsProvider](src/main/java/org/workflowlite/core/UmlActivityDefinitionsProvider.java) implements the above interface.
-It simply takes the file names as input and then will resolve them and return the list of sreams as expected.
+It simply takes the file names as input and then will resolve them and return the list of streams.
 In your application bean add the following bean definition:

 ```xml
 <beans xmlns="http://www.springframework.org/schema/beans"
 	xmlns:xsi="http://www.w3.org/2001/XMLSchema-instance"